|

 in 1820.
 The couple moved in with Catherine's

-parents on their farm in Loudon Country where John
+parents on their farm in Loudoun Country where John

 made carriages and operated a forge.
-1832, just
+In 1832, just

 after Susan was born, the Koerners moved to a